iot-bus/iot-bus.github.io/docs/source/examples/example-iot-bus-touch-draw.rst

-.. _example-iot-bus-display:
+.. _example-iot-bus-touch-draw:

-Iot-Bus PaintDraw Example
+Iot-Bus Touch Draw Example
 =============================

 This example demonstrates the use of both the IoT-Bus Display and the touchscreen.
-In this example we are using the TFT_eSPI and XPT2046_Touchscreen libraries.
+In this example we are using a forked version of Bodmer's `TFT_eSPI <https://github.com/iot-bus/TFT_eSPI>`_ library with User_Setup already setup for IoT-Bus Display which you can find here.
+We are also using a forked version of Paul Stoffgren's `XPT2046_Touchscreen <https://github.com/iot-bus/XPT2046_Touchscreen>`_ library which has been enhanced to perform mapping of raw touch Data to screen coordinates.
+It has also been modified to disable the PENIRQ line so that we use one less pin.
-You will find other examples that use Adafruit libraries that work in a very similar way.
+You will find other examples in the examples repository that use Adafruit libraries that work in a very similar way.

 .. code-block:: c++